tolgee/documentation/blog/2022-08-27-new-api-keys-and-pats.md

 image: "/img/blog/new-api-keys-and-pats.jpg"

-description: "We have modified the API key format and added Personal Access Token"
+description: Changing format of API keys in Tolgee.
+Adding Personal Access Tokens (PATs) which can access all the resources the user has access to.

 tags: [authentication, authorization, api-keys, security]
 ---